 Santa Fe is the capital of the state of New Mexico.
 It is the fourth-largest city in the state and the seat of Santa Fe County.

 Bloomfield is a city in San Juan County, New Mexico, United States.
 It is part of the Farmington Metropolitan Statistical Area.
 The population was 8,112 at the 2010 census.

-There You Have It – The Best Places To Raise A Family In New Mexico
+There You Have It – The Best Places To Grow Up In New Mexico